Creating a Dashboard

 - From an existing dashboard, click the pencil icon on the right side of the browser window below the task bar, and select New.
-You can also click Clone to create a new dashboard based on the existing dashboard you are currently viewing.
+Or click Clone to create a new dashboard based on the existing dashboard you are currently viewing.

 - From a chart, scroll down to the Save to section and click New Dashboard.

-- From the Metrics browser, locate Create Dashboard in the top left corner of the page and click it to begin the process of creating a dashboard.
+- From the Metrics browser, click Create Dashboard in the top left corner of the page to begin creating a dashboard.
 Creating a dashboard this way automatically creates sections and charts based on the current set of metrics in the Metrics list.
 Sections are created by first-level nodes, individual charts by second-level nodes and finally all metrics on the third-level or below are rendered on a single chart.
-Creating a dashboard from the Metrics browser also allows you to apply additional parameters such as sources and source tags.
+Creating a dashboard from the Metrics browser allows you to apply additional parameters such as sources and source tags.